 If while you’re driving, you hear a clicking noise as you begin to apply pressure to the brakes this is a sign they need to be replaced.
 Most vehicles have a device installed to hold brake pads in place and to prevent them from rattling.
 When the brake pads wear down, they have space to rattle around.
 This is a helpful indicator that you need to replace your brake pads and soon.

 High pitched screeching noises as you slow your car down is another sign that you can hear.
 Brake pads use a metal footing combined with a friction material.
 When the friction material wears down and you are down to the metal footing as you apply your brakes, this means the metal is grinding against the rotor disc or brake disc which causes the screeching noise.
 You may also hear a growling or grinding noise instead of screeching noise.
 Typically, any noise coming from your brakes as you use them means you need to get your brakes checked and replaced.

 When you feel, see, or hear any of these of these common signs that your brake pads are worn down, you will want to have your brakes replaced right away.
-Whether you do or don’t though; if you experience a breakdown or car accident due to brakes or any other cause; contact Citywide Towing for emergency towing and roadside assistance.
+Whether you do or don’t though; if you experience a breakdown or car accident due to brakes or any other cause; contact Citywide Towing Service for emergency towing and roadside assistance.